trax-project/moodle-trax-logs/doc/test.md

 It calls the plugin Web Services, so you have to activate these services before running the test.
 Please, refer to the [LTI integration](lti.md) page if don't know how to do that.

-To run the test: `vendor/bin/phpunit external_test admin/tool/log/store/trax/tests/external_test.php`.
+To run the test: `vendor/bin/phpunit admin/tool/log/store/trax/tests/external_test.php`.